-Compensation for supply preaching (including sermon preparation, travel time, fellowship and worship time) should be as follows:
+Compensation for supply preaching (including sermon preparation, travel time, fellowship and worship time) should be as follows (at a minimum):

-- \$200 for one worship service - \$50 for each additional worship service - Mileage at the current IRS rate (i.e., 58.5 cents/mile in 2022) - When an additional worship service is scheduled for Saturday or Sunday evening, the congregation is also responsible for supplying overnight lodging upon the request of the supply rostered minister. - The congregation may also compensate the supply rostered minister for meals while in town. - When services are not held on consecutive days, the supply rostered minister will be compensated each day as a separate event.
+- \$225 for one worship service - \$50 for each additional worship service - Mileage at the current IRS rate (i.e., 67 cents/mile in 2024) - When an additional worship service is scheduled for Saturday or Sunday evening, the congregation is also responsible for supplying overnight lodging upon the request of the supply rostered minister. - The congregation may also compensate the supply rostered minister for meals while in town. - When services are not held on consecutive days, the supply rostered minister will be compensated each day as a separate event.